Native American Drug and Alcohol Treatment Centers

-Compared to other racial groups, Native Americans experience some of the highest rates of drug and alcohol abuse, mental health disorders, violence, and suicide.1 The cultural and spiritual beliefs of American Indians and Alaska Natives, as well as the historical trauma suffered by people who identify with these ethnic groups, require special considerations to be taken in the treatment of addiction and other mental health conditions.
-It is important for Native Americans to seek the right type of programs or treatment centers that will help them achieve lasting recovery, even if travel is required for a specific rehab or if there is a facility near you.
+Native Americans experience some of the highest rates of drug and alcohol misuse, mental health disorders, and suicide when compared to other racial groups.1 The cultural and spiritual beliefs of American Indians and Alaska Natives (AIANs), as well as the historical trauma suffered by people who identify with these ethnic groups, require special considerations to be taken in the treatment of addiction and other mental health conditions.
+It is important for Native Americans to seek the right type of programs or treatment centers that will help them achieve lasting recovery.

-According to the 2015 census, there are 6.6 million people who identify as American Indian or Alaska Native, representing roughly 2% of the total population.2 Native Americans are more than twice as likely to live in poverty compared to the general population (26% vs. 12%).3 More than 1 in 3 Native Americans lack health insurance coverage, and the average life expectancy for this population is 6 years lower than the national average.3
+According to the most recent census, there are 6.6 million people who identify as American Indian or Alaska Native, representing roughly 2% of the total population.2 Of any race/ethnic group, Native Americans have the highest poverty rate (26.6 %).
+The national poverty rate is 14.7%.3 About 21% of Native Americans lack health insurance coverage.
+The average life expectancy for this population is 4.4 years (73.7 years), lower than the national average (78.1 years).3

-Currently, there are 566 federally-recognized tribes in the United States, with a tremendous amount of diversity between each tribe, including unique and distinct governments, cultural traditions, customs, and languages.5
+Currently, there are 567 federally recognized tribes in the United States, with a tremendous amount of diversity between each tribe, including unique and distinct governments, cultural traditions, customs, and languages.4

-Over the past 3 decades, Native American populations have increasingly relocated from reservations and rural areas to cities.6 Roughly 67% of all American Indians live in urban areas, and this percentage continues to grow.6 Urban natives may not feel a strong connection to their tribal communities, cultural history, or even their immediate family—a factor that may impact their mental health and contribute to issues such as depression and substance abuse.
+Over the past 3 decades, Native American populations have increasingly relocated from reservations and rural areas to cities.5 Roughly 67% of all American Indians live in urban areas, and this percentage continues to grow.5 Urban Native Americans may not feel a strong connection to their tribal communities, cultural history, or immediate family—a factor that may impact their mental health and contribute to issues such as depression and substance misuse.

-American Indians and Alaska Natives face an increased risk of drug and alcohol abuse and addiction given their history in the United States.
+American Indians and Alaska Natives face an increased risk of drug and alcohol misuse and addiction given their history in the United States.
 Forced relocations, broken treaties, and other political injustices have disproportionately affected this ethnic minority.
-High rates of historical trauma, violence, racism, loss, legalized segregation, isolation, and discrimination in native communities place these people at an increased risk for substance abuse.7
+High rates of historical trauma, violence, racism, loss, legalized segregation, isolation, and discrimination in native communities place these people at an increased risk for substance misuse.6

-Historical trauma (HT) refers to the emotional and psychological harm that cumulates across one’s lifespan and across multiple generations.8 HT can include individual and collective trauma; group trauma and can result in depression, anxiety, low self-esteem, suicidal thoughts, unresolved grief, and drug and alcohol abuse.
-People who experience HT may attempt to cope with painful feelings by self-medicating with alcohol or other substances.8
+Historical trauma (HT) refers to the emotional and psychological harm that cumulates across one’s lifespan and across multiple generations.7 HT can include individual and collective trauma, and can result in depression, anxiety, low self-esteem, suicidal thoughts, unresolved grief, and drug and alcohol misuse.
+People who experience HT may attempt to cope with painful feelings by self-medicating with alcohol or other substances.7

-Compared with other ethnicities, Native Americans are more likely to report:7,9
+Compared with other ethnicities, Native Americans are more likely to report:6,8

 - Polysubstance use.